ftmsemu/making_a_dumb_hometrainer_smart/README.md

 same time it was of course harder to pedal again and vice versa.

 ![](.//media/image43.png){width="1.5319444444444446in"
+height="4.152777777777778in"}

-height="4.152777777777778in"}If you remember, back in the beginning of this write-up, I said I had that fixed value of 2.58 that was the factor between the crank revolutions and the wheel revolutions.
+If you remember, back in the beginning of this write-up, I said I had that fixed value of 2.58 that was the factor between the crank revolutions and the wheel revolutions.
 Well, basically this was the gear ratio, right?
 And the gear ratio is of course influenced by the gears!
 So, I thought I could just change that ratio